This site is intended for healthcare professionals

 Male factors are the commonest single cause of infertility (1).

-• the technique of intracytoplasmic sperm injection (ICSI) has revolutionised the treatment of patients with moderate to severe oligoasthenoteratozoospermia and other sperm dysfunctions; it has also enabled treatment of patients with azoospermia (either resulting from non-obstructive or obstructive origin) via the surgical retrieval of testicular or epididymal spermatozoa
+The technique of intracytoplasmic sperm injection (ICSI) has revolutionised the treatment of patients with moderate to severe oligoasthenoteratozoospermia and other sperm dysfunctions; it has also enabled treatment of patients with azoospermia (either resulting from non-obstructive or obstructive origin) via the surgical retrieval of testicular or epididymal spermatozoa

-• it has been suggested that ICSI results in a slight, but significant, increased incidence of sex chromosomal abnormalities in children born as a result of ICSI (2).
-However a case-control study by AG Sutcliffe et al (3), of neurodevelopmental delay among children in their 2nd year of life who have been conceived via ICSI, showed no difference between the 2 groups.
+• However a case-control study by AG Sutcliffe et al (3), of neurodevelopmental delay among children in their 2nd year of life who have been conceived via ICSI, showed no difference between the 2 groups.
 Also congenital abnormality rates were similar between the 2 groups - however there was a trend to a slightly higher incidence of congenital abnormalities (particularly of the genital tract) in children born to fathers with azoospermia

 • ICSI has been used as a treatment option in non-male-factor infertility

-NICE suggest that (4):
+NICE state that (4):

 Reference:

-• (2) Bonduelle M et al (1999).
+2. Bonduelle M et al (1999).
 Seven years of ICSI and follow-up of 1987 subsequent children.
 Huma Reprod, 14 (suppl), 243-64.

-• (3) Sutcliffe AG et al (2001).
+3. Sutcliffe AG et al (2001).
 Outcome in the second year of life after in-vitro fertilisation by intracytoplasmic sperm injection.
 Lancet, 357 (9274), 2080-4.

 Create an account to add page annotations